 In 2002, we entered into a subcontract agreement, which was subsequently amended, to manufacture HIV, Ebola, WNV, and SARS DNA vaccines for the VRC for use in the studies discussed above.
 In 2003, we entered into a separate subcontract agreement to manufacture bulk DNA vaccines for the VRC.
 These subcontracts are issued and managed on behalf of the VRC by SAIC-Frederick, Inc. under the umbrella of a federally funded contract with the NIH.
-We have one remaining production order to fill under our 2003 subcontract agreement which we expect to ship in 2007.
-The 2003 subcontract agreement expired in December 2006.
-We do not expect to receive future material orders for the manufacture of bulk DNA from the subcontractor as the subcontractor has built its own DNA vaccine manufacturing facility to manufacture future VRC production orders.
+In 2007, we completed all production orders under our 2003 subcontract agreement with the VRC and this agreement expired in July 2007.
+We do not expect to receive future material orders for the manufacture of bulk DNA from the subcontractor as the subcontractor has built its own DNA vaccine manufacturing facility to meet the future manufacturing needs of the VRC.